 My YouTube channel is a place where I upload various content, sometimes completely unrelated to the rest of my videos.
 Originally, I wanted my channel to be a place where people can learn more about *nix system, however now it's a place to learn just about anything.
 Web development, web mastering, systems administration -- I've got it all!
 (Though my channel is nowhere near its prime.)

 I've been using Ubuntu Server & CentOS enough to be able to configure them for production use as web servers, VPNs or other general purpose applications.
-I've also started dabbling with VMware ESXi.
-I'm currently in the process of migrating my current production servers to a virtualized environment on ESXi.
+Most of my web applications or websites are run within Proxmox VE.